TokisanGames/Terrain3D/doc/docs/user_interface.md

 ## Main Toolbar

-The editing tools become visible once you have added a Terrain3D node to your Scene and have selected it.
+After properly installing and enabling the plugin, the editing tools become visible once you add a Terrain3D node to your Scene and select it.

 ```{image} images/ui_tools.png
 :target: ../_images/ui_tools.png